 Reading as one way of nurturing both the head and heart is an ongoing process.
-There are, however, rhythms and cycles of or work and life that create the opportunity to concentrate some of our reading.
-For some that is Summer.
+There are, however, rhythms and cycles of our work and life that create the opportunity to concentrate some of our reading.
 Below is my current reading list.
 I hope you will pursue it and find one or more of these volumes useful if you have not already read them.
 Finally, I commend these words to you from John Wesley: “Whether you like it or not, read and pray daily.
 It is your life.”
 Enjoy! +Bishop Gregory V. Palmer

 Christ in Crisis: Why We Need to Reclaim Jesus by Jim Wallis - In Christ in Crisis, Jim Wallis provides a path of spiritual healing and solidarity to help us heal the divide separating Americans today.
 Building on "Reclaiming Jesus"--the declaration he and other church leaders wrote in May 2018 to address America's current crisis--Wallis argues that Christians have become disconnected from Jesus and need to revisit their spiritual foundations.
 By pointing to eight questions Jesus asked or is asked, Wallis provides a means to measure whether we are truly aligned with the moral and spiritual foundations of our Christian faith.